Company History – GE Solar Inverters

 Multiple MPP Trackers

 Maximum Power Point Trackers (MPPTs) dictate how many different roof orientations a string inverter can handle.
-If panels on the same MPPT are tilted differently they will only perform as well as the lower performing panel which will impact output through-out the day.
+If panels on the same MPPT are tilted differently they will only perform as well as the lower-performing panel which will impact output throughout the day.
 All GE’s residential inverters come with a minimum of 2 MPPTs meaning they can handle two different roof orientations.
-GE also have 5 single phase inverter options ranging from 5kW to 10kW which include 3 MPPTs which can tackle more complex roof spaces without the need for micro-inverters or optimisers.
+GE also has 5 single-phase inverter options ranging from 5kW to 10kW which include 3 MPPTs that can tackle more complex roof spaces without the need for micro-inverters or optimisers.

 GE’s Inverter Range